-Component Requirements higher.
-Ensure the proper "Use TLS" setting is enabled on the Advanced tab of the Internet Options dialog (In Internet Explorer, go to Tools Internet Options Advanced tab).
-To use FIDO2 two-factor authentication, you will need a web browser that supports the WebAuthn standard.
-Desktop Player See One Identity Safeguard for Privileged Sessions [version] Safeguard Desktop Player User Guide available at: One Identity Safeguard for Privileged Sessions - Technical Documentation, User Guide.
+Component Requirements requirements in order to enable TLS 1.2.
+For information, see Update to enable TLS 1.1 and TLS 1.2 as default secure protocols in WinHTTP in Windows.
+Considerations: To use FIDO2 two-factor authentication, you will need a web browser that supports the WebAuthn standard.
+Desktop Player See One Identity Safeguard for Privileged Sessions Safeguard Desktop Player User Guide available at: One Identity Safeguard for Privileged Sessions - Technical Documentation.